deepfence/ThreatMapper/docs/docs/operations/scanning.md

 1. Using the Topology view, select a workload or infrastructure component to scan.
 For example, you can select a Kubernetes hosts or a running container:
    * ThreatMapper excludes some resources from the Scan.
 It will not scan system containers, and some resources are placeholders for the elements in the topology graph
-   * Select the 'Scan' button for the selected object
+   * Click the 'Actions' button for the selected node and then click 'Start Vulnerability Scan'

    ![Vulnerability Scan - select an object](../img/scan-1.png)